 - 1 egg beaten with 1 tablespoon of milk

-- See or kosher salt, to sprinkle on crust
+- Sea or kosher salt, to sprinkle on crust

 In a heavy skillet, melt the butter.
-Add the onions and thyme and cook covered over moderately high heat, covered, until softened, about 10 minutes.
-Remove lid and reduce the heat to moderately low and cook until the onions are dark golden brown, about 50 minutes longer.
+Add the onions and thyme and cook covered over medium heat, until softened, about 15 minutes.
+Remove lid and reduce the heat to moderately low and cook until the onions are dark golden brown, about 50 to 60 minutes longer.
 Stir from bottom, scraping with a spatula, about every 10 minutes.

 If very dark bits are beginning to form on the edges of the onions between stirring, turn the heat down a little.
 When desired color is reached, remove from the heat and discard the thyme stems.
 Let cool, stir in about three tablespoons of the crème fraîche and season with salt and pepper to taste.